 Choosing plants that are the right size for your terrarium doesn’t have to be complicated.
-Once you know a few of the basic requirements including the size of your terrarium it’s much easier to choose the proper plants to grow inside it.
-Obviously the plants will all need to start off small to comfortably fit inside your terrarium, but do terrarium plants stay small?
+Once you know a few of the basic requirements, including the size of your terrarium, it’s much easier to choose the proper plants to grow inside it.
+Once placed in a terrarium, do these plants stay small?

 Whether terrarium plants stay small depends on the species.
 Certain plants are always tiny while others start that way and become larger later.
 However, research has shown that by growing a plant in a bigger environment versus a smaller one, more growth occurs.